ServiceAn abstract way to expose an application running on a set of Pods as a network service.

 This leads to a problem: if some set of Pods (call them "backends") provides functionality to other Pods (call them "frontends") inside your cluster, how do the frontends find out and keep track of which IP address to connect to, so that the frontend can use the backend part of the workload?

 In Kubernetes, a Service is an abstraction which defines a logical set of Pods and a policy by which to access them (sometimes this pattern is called a micro-service).
-The set of Pods targeted by a Service is usually determined by a selectorAllows users to filter a list of resources based on labels. (see below for why you might want a Service without a selector).
+The set of Pods targeted by a Service is usually determined by a selector.
+To learn about other ways to define Service endpoints, see Services without selectors.

 For example, consider a stateless image-processing backend which is running with 3 replicas.
 Those replicas are fungible—frontends do not care which backend they use.
 While the actual Pods that compose the backend set may change, the frontend clients should not need to be aware of that, nor should they need to keep track of the set of backends themselves.